 3. Is it Safe?

 Unfortunately, until now there are still a few studies that test the safety of ginger for nursing mothers.
 Advices regarding its use varied among physician.
 Some physician recommends breastfeeding mothers to avoid this drink, but the some others claims the drink is safe when used in moderate doses.
 So to be safe, consult with your physician to find out how many doses are needed during breastfeeding.

 U.S. Food and Drug Administration (FDA) claims ginger consumption tend to be safe for breastfeeding mothers, but may not fit to everyone.
 If you are taking certain medications such as for drugs for diabetes, blood pressure, blood clots or heart disease, ginger can interfere the effectiveness.

 Sometimes, foods and drinks that you consume while breastfeeding can cause reactions in infants.
 If you notice, your baby has a rash, irritability or diarrhea immediately after feeding.
 Your baby may be sensitive to honey or ginger.
 Honey is usually safe when breastfeeding, but Matthew Beshara, MD, assistant clinical professor in the Department of Obstetrics and Gynecology of the University of Pennsylvania, recommended to choose the honey that is pasteurized because it may not be contaminated with bacteria that can make you or your baby sick.

 - ginger during breastfeeding

-- ginger and breastfeeding
+- is ginger good for breastfeeding mum

 - ginger tea during breast feeding